 Program Name Program Description Program Years Electric/Gas Funding Large Commercial and Industrial Retrofit This program incentivizes the replacement of existing equipment and systems with energy-efficient alternatives when the customer might otherwise not plan on making efficiency investments.
 This may include energy efficient equipment such as lighting; motors; heating, ventilation and air conditioning ("HVAC") systems; thermal envelope measures; and custom measures in existing buildings.
 All large commercial, industrial, and institutional customers with annual electric consumption greater than 1,000,000 kWh per year are eligible to participate.
 Narragansett offers technical assistance to customers to help them identify cost-effective efficiency opportunities and pays incentives to assist in defraying part of the material and labor costs associated with the energy efficient measures.
 Narragansett also offers education and training, such as the building operator certification ("BOC") training, to support 2012-2021 Electric and Gas the implementation and adoption of energy efficiency.
-Large Commercial and Industrial New Construction This program encourages energy efficiency in new construction, major renovations, planned replacement of aging equipment, and replacement of failed equipment through financial incentives and technical assistance to developers, manufacturers, vendors, customers, and design professionals.
-C&I customers with annual electric consumption greater than 1,000,000 kWh per year are eligible.
-2012-2021 Electric and Gas This program supports new construction projects with proactive technical assistance during design with energy modeling and analysis.
-Incentives are also offered to the owner's design teams for their time and effort to meet program requirements.
-The program promotes and incentives the installation of high efficiency equipment in existing facilities during remodeling or equipment failure and replacement.
-A customer who does not install energy efficient equipment at the time of construction or equipment replacement will likely never make the investment or will do so at a much greater cost later.
-Operations Verification or quality assurance is also offered to ensure that the equipment and systems operate as intended.
+Large Commercial and Industrial New Construction A A 2012-2021 Electric and Gas that the equipment and systems operate as intended.
 The program also promotes compliance with the building energy code and increased use of the Stretch Code to support the State's goals and objectives.
 In addition, it provides technical assistance in advancing the development and adoption of minimum efficiency standards for appliances and equipment.
 Finally, the program supports the State's Zero Energy Building ("ZEB") goals through engagement and development of ZEB programs in the future.
 Small Business Direct Install This is a retrofit program that provides turn-key solutions to customers that consume less than 1,000,000 kWh per year.
 As part of the program, customers 2012-2021 Electric and Gas receive a free on-site energy assessment and a customized report detailing recommended energy efficient improvements.
 Narragansett then completes retrofit installations at the customer's convenience.
 The program serves small businesses of all types from restaurants to non-profits, to small offices.
 Narragansett pays up to 70% of installation and equipment costs and customers can finance the remaining share of the project over as many as 60 months (typically 24) on their electric bill, interest free, using the Small Business Revolving Loan Fund, provided funds are available.
 Commercial and Industrial Multifamily Comprehensive energy services for market-rate multifamily customers (buildings with 5+ dwelling units), including energy assessments and incentives for heating and domestic hot water systems and weatherization.
 Coordinated services will be offered for all types of multifamily properties.
-An approach tailored for multifamily properties designates a primary point-of-contact to manage and coordinate services offered through Narragansett's existing portfolio, including Energy Wise, C&I Retrofit, Residential New Construction, Income Eligible, and the ENERGY STAR® HVAC programs.
+An approach tailored for multifamily properties designates a primary point-of- contact to manage and coordinate services offered through Narragansett's existing portfolio, including Energy Wise , C&I Retrofit, Residential New Construction, Income Eligible, and the ENERGY STAR ® HVAC programs.
 2013-2021 Gas only